Bacacay

+It is situated along the coast of the province of Albay.
+The municipality is also known for its numerous islands and beaches.

 Geography

-Bacacay is bordered by Malilipot town in the northwest and Santo Domingo in the southwest.
-Other barangays are located in Cagraray island and is shared with neighboring Malilipot town.
+Bacacay is bordered by the town of Malilipot in the northwest and Santo Domingo in the southwest.
+Other barangays are located in Cagraray island and is shared with neighboring town Malilipot.

 According to the Philippine Statistics Authority, the municipality has a land area of 122.13 km2 constituting of the 2,575.77 km2 total area of Albay.

 Barangays

 Bacacay is politically subdivided into 56 barangays.
 Each barangay consists of puroks and some have sitios.